-940: Sixty-two you are old Eutychius of Alexandria, the Greek who wrote Nazm al-Jauhar, a history, of what some may consider of dubious accuracy that began with Creation and ran through the 10th century which included a description of the Great Revolt in 70.
+940: Sixty-two you are old Eutychius of Alexandria, the Greek who wrote Nazm al-Jauhar, a history, of what some may consider of dubious accuracy that began with Creation and ran through the 10th century which included a description of the Great Revolt in 70 passed away today.

 1191: Richard I of England marries Berengaria of Navarre.
 This was an arranged marriage to the extreme.
 Richard was already leading the Third Crusade in the Holy Land when it came to marry Berengaria.
 Richard had to break off his fight and come to Cyprus to marry his queen.
 Richard spent most of his reign outside of the British Isles which was unfortunate for the Jews because he was not given to the ant-Semitic behavior of his English counterparts.